Hearing Impairment in Children

 A handheld device or a test that measures the brain’s responses to sounds is used to test hearing in newborns, and various techniques are used for older children.

 Untreated hearing impairment can impede a child's verbal, social, and emotional development.

 If possible, the cause is treated, but hearing aids may be needed.

 If hearing aids are not effective, a cochlear implant can sometimes be helpful.

 Hearing impairment is relatively common among children.
 About 1.9% of children have trouble hearing, and permanent hearing loss is found in more than 1 out of every 1000 children screened for hearing loss, whether or not they have symptoms.

 Hearing impairment is slightly more common among boys.
 Not recognizing and treating impairment can seriously impair a child’s ability to speak and understand language.
 The impairment can lead to failure in school, teasing by peers, social isolation, and emotional difficulties.

-Genetic defects are the most common cause of hearing impairment in newborns.
-Ear infections, including secretory otitis media (see Secretory Otitis Media in Children), and accumulation of earwax are the most common causes of hearing impairment in infants and older children.
-In older children, other causes include head injury, loud noise (including loud music), use of aminoglycoside antibiotics (such as gentamicin) or thiazide diuretics, certain viral infections (such as mumps), tumors or injuries that damage the auditory nerve, injury by pencils or other foreign objects that become stuck deep in the ear, and, rarely, autoimmune disorders.
+In older children, other causes include head injury, loud noise (including loud music), use of certain drugs (such as aminoglycoside antibiotics or thiazide diuretics), certain viral infections (such as mumps), tumors, injury by pencils or other foreign objects that become stuck deep in the ear, and, rarely, autoimmune disorders.

 Parents may suspect severe hearing impairment if the child does not respond to sounds or if the child has difficulty talking or delayed speech.